edwards158/UdacityDataEngineering/datamodelling/project2/readme.md

 Below are the steps taken to complete each component of this project.

 ### Modeling your NoSQL database or Apache Cassandra database
-- Design tables to answer the queries outlined in the [project template]   (https://github.com/riched158/UdacityDataEngineering/blob/master/datamodelling/project2/Project_1B_%20Project_Template.ipynb &nbsp
+- Design tables to answer the queries outlined in the [project template](https://github.com/riched158/UdacityDataEngineering/blob/master/datamodelling/project2/Project_1B_%20Project_Template.ipynb) &nbsp;
 - Write Apache Cassandra CREATE KEYSPACE and SET KEYSPACE statements
 - Develop CREATE statement for each of the tables to address each question
 - Load the data with INSERT statement for each of the tables